 Leg and foot injuries can take a considerable time to heal, and some of them carry the potential for life-changing consequences.
 Corrective surgery, a high risk of infection, and extensive physical therapy are often required to help motorcycle accident victims recover their physical abilities.

-Road rash happens when the concrete or asphalt scrapes away the top several layers of the dermis, removing your skin and sometimes the muscle beneath it.
+Road rash happens when the concrete or asphalt scrapes away the top several layers of the dermis.
+It removes your skin and sometimes the muscle beneath it.
 The most severe abrasions can expose the bone.

 This is one type of foot and leg injury and it’s difficult to treat.
 The large open wound space makes it vulnerable to infection, and the jagged edges around the scrapes can make suturing challenging.
 Many people need extensive skin grafts to repair the damage.

 Ankles are delicate, with numerous ligaments, tendons, and small bones that can shatter easily.
-You may suffer from a dislodged joint after the accident, or a serious sprain or break, which can make walking difficult.
+You may suffer from a dislodged joint after the accident, or a serious sprain or break.

 The small bones in the foot are vulnerable to crushing, shattering, or hairline fractures that can be painful.
 Even if you are wearing heavy boots, they may not offer enough protection if one of the vehicles rolls over your foot.